4GeeksAcademy/JR-Fix-the-misspell-challenge/src/content/how-to/welcome-to-github.md

 GitHub.com is the epicenter of your software developer journey; you'll be interacting with GitHub so much that we cannot even list all the things you can do.
 Here are a few examples:

-- GitHub is where you save your code every night: Like a hard drive.
+- GitHub is where you save your code every night, Like a hard drive.
-- It's your professional portfolio: Like a resume.
+- It's your professional portfolio, Like a resume.
 - It's the technology needed to collaborate with other developers.
-- Your GitHub profile is reviewed by recruiters when considering hiring you.
+- Your GitHub profile is reviewed by recruiters when considering you for a position.
 - You can also meet other developers and cool projects or libraries: Similar to LinkedIn.

 > GitHub is `LinkedIn + Google Drive` but for developers.